microsoftgraph/microsoft-graph-docs/concepts/teams-changenotfication-team-channel_crud.md

 >**Note:** The maximum time a subscription can last is 60 minutes; however, subscriptions can be renewed until the caller has permissions to access to resource.

+### my changes ---- START-----

-## Subscribe to changes at the tenant level
+### Subscribe to changes in any team at tenant level

-To track all changes related to messages in a tenant, you can use subscriptions at a tenant level for channel and chat messages.
-This requires you to create two subscriptions: one to track all messages across [channels](/graph/api/resources/channel?preserve-view=true), and one to track all messages across [chats](/graph/api/resources/chat?preserve-view=true).

-### Subscribe to messages across channels

-To get to change notifications for all messages and replies across channels in a tenant, subscribe to `/teams/getAllMessages`.
+To get to change notifications for any change in teams' property across tenant, subscribe to `/teams`.
 This resource supports [including resource data](webhooks-with-resource-data.md) in the notification.

 #### Permissions